 During the first months of kindergarten, we assumed that he was struggling with going to school because he was not used to being away from home and away from his mom.
 However, this painful experience lasted for the entire year.
 In first grade, his teachers kept mentioning that he was falling behind in reading and writing.
 We, my husband and I, thought this was due to the disadvantages of him not attending pre-K like his peers had.
-During this time, we were also making lengthy travels to our home country over the summer months where no one spoke English.
 His first grade teacher used to work with him after school for an hour once a week to give him extra practice, but he was always overwhelmed by the level of difficulty.

 This continued on into the second grade and by the third grade, I realized that he was still writing his letters backwards.
 Even in writing his own name, he would switch the “d” at the end of his name to a “b”.
 I talked with his teachers at every opportunity, sometimes on a daily basis, and they kept assuring me that everything was fine.
-It was not abnormal, apparently, at his age for him to reverse his letters while writing.
 His teachers wanted me to believe that he would soon grow out of it by the end of third grade like all of the other students with the same problems had and that he would eventually overcome his difficulties with spelling, reading and writing.
-As smart as my child is, for me this was a clear indication of a problem that I believed the teachers didn’t want to point out.

 The woman who introduced me to the concept of dyslexia had also mentioned that I might find it helpful to take my son to the doctor just in case he was also struggling with ADD or ADHD and by doing so the school might take my complaints more seriously.
 As was recommended, I first took my son to his pediatrician who examined him for ADD, sent forms to his teachers at school to be filled out about his behavior, and also recommended me to a behavioral psychologist.
 The psychologist declared that my son did not have ADD or ADHD, but that he might have a mild problem with attention and focusing.
 I believe that all children struggle with attention to some degree, and since my child did not have ADD or ADHD, I was back to square one.

 Living in the United States made me partially blind to the fact that the education system here has its own flaws.
 Most people believe that America has one of the best education systems in the whole world.
-Yet in contrast to this idea, we even endured Furlough Fridays in my state which cut school down to 4 days per week in order to minimize state costs.
-I had never heard of Furlough Fridays before, and it further opened my eyes to how the education system had completely failed me at a time when I needed it’s support the most for my son.
-The school that I had envisioned as the best elementary school in the entire state for my daughter became a place of decievement for my son.
-Parents need to be very persuasive and demanding in this country when it comes to their children’s education which I was not taught early enough and so I suffered the consequences.
+Yet in contrast to this idea, we even endured Furlough Fridays when my son was in 4th grade which cut school down to 4 days per week in order to minimize state costs.
+The school that I had envisioned as the best elementary school in the entire state for my daughter became a place of deceivement for my son.
+Parents need to be very persuasive and demanding in this country when it comes to their children’s education which I was not taught early enough and so my son along with the whole family suffered the consequences.
 But this story does not end here.
-I will continue describing how my struggles continued and finally ended in part two of this article.
+I will continue describing how our struggles continued and finally ended in part two of this article.

 “Do not wait; the time will never be ‘just right.’
 Start where you stand, and work with whatever tools you may have at your command, and better tools will be found as you go along.”
 George Herbert